 Setting up the ESP8266 5V Wi-Fi relay switch module

-Out of the box, ESP8266 5V Wi-Fi relay switch modules need to be ‘programmed’.
-Depending on its purpose/desired mode (see below), serial commands need to be send to the module using serial debugging software (see below) via the serial debugging pins.
-The pins are connected to a FTDI programmer (USB-TTL UART module) which connects to a PC via an USB port.
+Out of the box, some option settings of the ESP8266 5V Wi-Fi relay switch modules need to be set (see The ESP-01 module above).
+Depending on its purpose/desired working mode (see below), serial commands need to be send to the module using its serial debugging pins and serial debugging software (see below).
+The pins are to be connected to a serial to USB converter, e.g. FTDI USB/UART module, which, in turn, is connected to a PC via an USB port.

-ESP8266 5V Wi-Fi relay switch modules can be used as stand-alone Wi-Fi connected devices (AP mode) or can be connected (on)to a local area network (STA mode).
+ESP8266 5V Wi-Fi relay switch modules can be used as stand-alone Wi-Fi connected device (AP or access point mode) or can be connected (on)to a local area network (STA or station mode).
 With AP mode up to 5 connections can be made at the same time and it is said that a connection can be made from as far as 400 meters away.
 Either way, connection and communication to the module is made by using a TCP connection App (such as EasyTCP for Android).
-Baud rates of 115200 or 9600 can be used.
-The mode settings are not stored and needs to be re-‘programmed’ after power is disconnected.
+Baud rates of 115200 or 9600 bps can be used.

 To get started with the ESP8266 5V Wi-Fi relay switch modules you will need